-- (1) Includes nil (2021: nil) shares issued during the year by the Company utilising funds advanced by the Company to purchase these shares pursuant to the Company's Executive Share and Option Plan (refer Note 15).
-These shares are treated as options in these accounts in accordance with the Company's accounting policies and Australian Accounting Standards. - (2) Nil (2021: nil) shares issued during the year by the Company utilising funds advanced by the Company to purchase these shares pursuant to the Company's Executive Share and Option Plan (refer Note 15).
-These shares are treated as options in these accounts in accordance with the Company's accounting policies and Australian Accounting Standards. - (3) Nil (2021: nil) shares issued during the year by the Company utilising funds advanced by the Company to purchase these shares pursuant to the Company's Executive Share and Option Plan (refer Note 15).
-These shares are treated as options in these accounts in accordance with the Company's accounting policies and Australian Accounting Standards. - (4) Nil (2021: nil) shares issued during the year by the Company utilising funds advanced by the Company to purchase these shares pursuant to the Company's Executive Share and Option Plan (refer Note 15).
-These shares are treated as options in these accounts in accordance with the Company's accounting policies and Australian Accounting Standards. - (5) Commenced employment on 1st November 2021
+- (1) Includes nil (2022: nil) shares issued during the year by the Company utilising funds advanced by the Company to purchase these shares pursuant to the Company's Executive Share and Option Plan (refer Note 15).
+These shares are treated as options in these accounts in accordance with the Company's accounting policies and Australian Accounting Standards. - (2) Includes nil (2022: nil) shares issued during the year by the Company utilising funds advanced by the Company to purchase these shares pursuant to the Company's Executive Share and Option Plan (refer Note 15).
+These shares are treated as options in these accounts in accordance with the Company's accounting policies and Australian Accounting Standards.
+Mr Fiévet resigned 31 July 2023 - (3) Includes nil (2022: nil) shares issued during the year by the Company utilising funds advanced by the Company to purchase these shares pursuant to the Company's Executive Share and Option Plan (refer Note 15).
+These shares are treated as options in these accounts in accordance with the Company's accounting policies and Australian Accounting Standards. - (4) Includes nil (2022: nil) shares issued during the year by the Company utilising funds advanced by the Company to purchase these shares pursuant to the Company's Executive Share and Option Plan (refer Note 15).
+These shares are treated as options in these accounts in accordance with the Company's accounting policies and Australian Accounting Standards. - (5) Mr Brett previously had a relevant interest in 503,120 shares through a unit trust.
+On 15 June 2022, a restructuring of the trust was undertaken, whereby shares were transferred to two other entities, which were owned or controlled by Mr Brett, which altered Mr Brett's relevant interest in shares held.
+This restructuring was not reflected in last year's Annual Report and the opening balance this year has been adjusted to reflect the restructuring and a shareholding of 210,873 shares as at 30 June 2022.